As an East Coaster who had never visited the West Coast until recently, I just didn’t know what I was missing out on.

-With a waterfall hike named Dry Creek Falls, how high can your expectation be?
+With a waterfall hike named Dry Creek Falls, how high can your expectations be?

 We took the chance anyway and drove La Fonda (the van) as far as we could but she started getting stuck in the loose gravel and we had to park and add some time to our hike out there.